kkhushi03/DeFI-Credit-Scoring-model/analysis_task2.md

-# 🧠 Task 2: Wallet Risk Scoring from Scratch — Compound Protocol
+# Task 2: Wallet Risk Scoring from Scratch — Compound Protocol

-## ✅ Objective
+## Objective

 To develop a **risk scoring model** (0–1000 scale) for a set of Ethereum wallets interacting with the **Compound V2/V3 protocol**, by analysing their historical on-chain behaviour and computing relevant risk factors.

 ---

-## 📥 1.
-Data Collection
+## 1. Data Collection

 We were provided with a file `wallets.csv` containing 100 wallet addresses in a column named `wallet_id`.

-To collect historical transaction data related to these wallets on Compound V2/V3, we used the following approach:
+To collect historical transaction data related to these wallets on Compound V2/V3, I used the following approach:

 - **Source:** [Covalent API](https://www.covalenthq.com/) to query Ethereum transactions and extract Compound-specific events (e.g., `Borrow`, `Repay`, `Supply`, `Withdraw`, `Liquidation`).
 - **Scope of data:**